NCH-BPC-Informatics/pedmatch-arch-docs/scenarios/NCH-1.md

 * Slides held by BPC (for later shipment to MDA)
 * Scrolls sent to MGL for extraction
 * Block remaining, if any, banked at BPC
+* MGL extracts DNA from blood and records yield, QC, etc. in STARS
-* MGL creates DNA, RNA and records yield, QC, etc. in STARS
+* MGL extracts DNA, RNA from tumor and records yield, QC, etc. in STARS
-* MGL creates cDNA from RNA and records QC in STARS
+* MGL creates cDNA from extracted tumor RNA and records QC in STARS
 * MGL signing director reviews and approves QC documentation ("sign off")
-* Shipment in STARS created to include: Aliquot of blood DNA, Aliquot of tumor DNA, Aliquot of tumor cDNA, Slide of tumor
+* Shipment in STARS created to include: Aliquot of blood DNA, Aliquot of tumor DNA, Aliquot of tumor cDNA, Tumor slide(s)
 * STARS poller sends specimen shipped message; See [NCH-1-IM-2](#nch-1-im-2)

 ---